pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ### What is an example of AI in DevOps?

 AI can be utilized to make DevOps processes more efficient by creating test cases and pipelines, assessing infrastructure configurations for security concerns, and deploying applications.
-This technology takes the form of machine learning algorithms, natural language processing systems, computer vision capabilities, chatbot programs, and virtual assistants.
+This technology includes machine learning algorithms, natural language processing systems, computer vision capabilities, chatbot programs, and virtual assistants.
 All are designed with one goal in mind – optimization of operations within development teams.

 ### What is the future of DevOps?